SSS-Says-Snek/name_goes_here_lol/CONTRIBUTING.md

 Lol, just contribute.
 Make a pull request, I'm pretty lonely right now.

 To contribute, submit a pull request at [https://github.com/SSS-Says-Snek/name_goes_here_lol/pulls](https://github.com/SSS-Says-Snek/name_goes_here_lol/pulls).
-Major changes such as switching from discord.ext.commands to a parser will be reviewed personally by me, while small changes like adding new commands will... still be reviewed by me.
+Major changes such as implementing a new currency in the shop would be reviewed by me, while small changes like balancing items and buffs will... still be reviewed by me.

 That's it for now lol